 Key factors to consider when specifying anchor handling equipment for professional vessels

-Outfitting a professional vessel with the correct anchor handling equipment is a safety-critical decision.
-The right winch (or windlass) must reliably lift the full anchor and rode in real sea states, fit your deck layout, meet any class requirements, and withstand years of saltwater exposure with minimal downtime.
-This guide walks you through the key choices and trade-offs, so you can specify with confidence.
+Outfitting a professional vessel with the correct anchor winch or anchor windlass is a safety-critical decision.
+The right system must reliably lift the full anchor and rode in real sea states, fit your deck layout, meet class requirements, and withstand years of saltwater exposure with minimal downtime.

 Also map your physical constraints: available footprint on deck, lead angles to the bow roller or hawse, space in the locker (if using a windlass), service access, and foundations.
-Good anchor handling begins with good geometry.

 Drum Anchor Winch vs. Windlass